flenniken/collections/docs/notification.md

 * [Architecture](#architecture) -- AWS components and notification delivery flow.
 * [Acceptance Criteria](#acceptance-criteria) -- requirements used to validate the feature.
 * [Tasks](#tasks) -- implementation work broken into smaller units.
+* [Create VAPID Key](#create-vapid-key) -- how to create a VAPID key used when pushing a notification.